Canon SX420 vs Sony A7S II

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
+Both the SX420 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon SX420 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.